KariiemGamal/0dSSRF/README.md

 ```
 OPtions:

-   -h: Inject into Host Header
+* -h: Inject into Host Header
-   -e: Inject into common headers (From, User-Agent, Referer, etc.)
+* -e: Inject into common headers (From, User-Agent, Referer, etc.)
-   -p: Inject into URL parameters (requires URL list)
+* -p: Inject into URL parameters (requires URL list)
-   -l: Path to a file containing a list of target URLs
+* -l: Path to a file containing a list of target URLs
-   -c: Burp Collaborator server ID (replace with your collaborator ID)
+* -c: Burp Collaborator server ID (replace with your collaborator ID)
-   -s: Delay between requests in seconds (e.g., -s 0.1 for 10 requests per second)
+* -s: Delay between requests in seconds (e.g., -s 0.1 for 10 requests per second)

 Example:
 ```bash
 ./0dSSRF.sh -hep -l targets.txt -c my-burp-collab-id -s 5
 ```

+**How it work?**
 Now you mission is to watch out your Collaborator. if you found any activity notice the time and look back in your terminal and catch the vulnerable event

  ![WhatsApp Image 2024-08-28 at 22 41 42_36613ade](https://github.com/user-attachments/assets/5f7de255-930c-4c3d-b435-2135bc3b665e)